Aadhaar Card: Unique Identity for Every Indian

 How to audit Aadhaar Card correction status or update?

 An Adhaar Card consists of demographic and biometric details.
-However, sometimes it so happens that you might come across some mistakes in your issued Aadhaar card or the details present in the card are not correct.
-In order to get it resolved, a provision is made by the issuing authority, UIDAI, in what respect the holder of the card can apply for rectifying the details or updating the information in the Aadhaar card.
-You can even track the status of your application for Aadhaar card correction status or its update.
-Read more to know about how to check the updated status of the Aadhaar card.
+However, sometimes it so happens that you might come across some mistakes in your issued Aadhar card or the details present in the card are not correct.
+In order to get it resolved, a provision is made by the issuing authority, UIDAI, in what respect the holder of the card can apply for rectifying the details or updating the information in the Aadhar card.
+You can even track the status of your application for Aadhar card correction status or its update.
+Read more to know about how to check the updated status of the Aadhar card.

-How to obtain a duplicate copy of Aadhaar Card?
+How to obtain a duplicate copy of Aadhar Card?

 What can you do if you do not receive your Adhaar Card?